unbxd/search-JS-library/Faqs.md

 ```
 Make sure to replace "YOUR_API_KEY" and "YOUR_SEARCH_KEY" with the actual keys from your Unbxd account.

 4. Configure the search parameters and display the results on your website.
-You can refer to the Unbxd documentation for more information on how to do this.
+You can refer to the detailed documentation for more information on how to do this.

 5. Test your implementation by performing a search on your website and checking the results.

 6. Once you've confirmed that everything is working correctly, you can integrate the SDK into your production environment.

 Please note that this is a general guide, and the actual implementation may vary depending on the specific requirements of your website.
-It's always a good idea to refer to the Unbxd documentation and contact the Unbxd support team for any assistance.
+It's always a good idea to refer to the detailed documentation presented in this website and contact the Unbxd support team for any assistance.

 ## How can I test the SDK before deploying to production?
 You can create a sandbox or a test environment for developers to test the integration and functionality of the SDK before deploying it to a production environment.
 Sandbox environments usually have a separate api-key, site-key, index and configuration, and it's isolated from the production environment, so developers can test and experiment without affecting the live site.